Tom Ammiano: Career in comedy

 In 1980, Ammiano began to perform stand-up comedy.
+In 1982, Ammiano, along with Hank Wilson and Ron Lanza, also schoolteachers and activists, began gay stand-up nights at the Valencia Rose Cafe.
+He told Ed Karvoski in the book, A Funny Time To Be Gay, "I suggested to Ron and Hank that we do gay comedy there.
+They said, 'What's gay comedy?'
+I said, 'I don't know.
+All I know is I go to straight comedy clubs and I try to be funny, and I talk about being gay and they want to eat my liver!
+I need a place to develop.'"
+His moniker was "Mother of Gay Comedy."

 Political activism and career

 Ammiano speaks at a marriage equality rally outside the James R. Browning United States Court of Appeals Building in San Francisco, December 2011.

 Briggs Initiative

 In 1977, Ammiano, with activists Hank Wilson and Harvey Milk, co-founded "No on 6" against the Briggs Initiative, which would have banned any gay person from teaching in California.
 The movement achieved success the following year, in 1978.